Kia Orana! If you don't happen to speak Maori, the official language of the Cook Islands – and I'm guessing that a few of

 Above left: I got to warm and sunny southern California on Friday evening.

-Above right: My brother Dave and his wife Mary, at their house overlooking the Pacific Ocean.
-That's their irrepressible cat, Precious.
+Left: My brother Dave and his wife Mary, at their house overlooking the Pacific

 Above left: Precious getting her last licks in before the dishes got washed.

 Above center: I spent a few hours visiting my Aunt Betty, my mom's only living